SocialQu/Branding/business/landing-site/Copywrite.md

 * **Do you use AI to give additional insights?**
 Absolutely, the topic classification uses AI and database of over 80 different topics to classify your tweets.
 With a similar process your followers are classified by *niche* based on their bios.
 To give you insights about your audience.

+* **How the next 3 months look for SocialQ**
+I will start by searching for the first 100 users and get your feedback.
+Hopefully, I have a solid product vision after that.
+Then, I want to gain traction in 2 strategical startup niches to grow faster: journalists & investors.
+Finally, I will be thinking and searching for a business model that I feel confortable on the short and long term.
+Always prioritizing values avobe earnings.